Zasterify/Python-Practice/README.md

 ## Instructions

 1. In the branch `"string_and_console_output"` inside `"Console Output Practice"`make a new file and call it `"name.py"` and do the following:
-   - Save your first name to a variable called `"name"`
+   - Save your first name to a variable called `"firstName"`
+   - Save your last name to a variable called `"lastName"`
-   - Print the `"name"`5 times, but you can only use one print statement
+   - Print the `"first and last name"`5 times, but you can only use one print statement

 _Note there should be appropriate spaces in between words_